 Since babies typically aren’t the biggest fans of blowing their nose or using nasal aspirators to clear up those pesky boogies, it’s helpful to have a quick reminder of the signs your baby is sick and stuffy.

-Usually if your baby is stuffed up, she’ll have some of these symptoms:
+Usually if your baby is stuffed up, they’ll have some of these symptoms:

 - Runny Nose

-- Discolored nasal mucus (especially yellow or green)
+- Discolored nasal mucus (in particular green or yellow)

 - Thick nasal mucus